 There are several types of facilities that depend on supplemental healthcare staff – hospitals, nursing homes, schools, correctional facilities, etc. No two healthcare facilities are the same, and each one has its own unique processes, challenges, opportunities, personalities on staff, you name it.
 Also, it never hurts to build relationships with hiring staff or unit directors in your area – you never know when or how you will run into them later in your nursing career.
 You may find yourself learning a new charting system or observing a procedure you’re unfamiliar with.
 The development possibilities are truly endless!

-A common misconception about per diem nursing is that nurses are unable to qualify for employer-provided benefits like health insurance, life insurance, or paid time off.
-While regulations vary, most employers DO offer these benefits to per diem nurses that work at least 36 hours per week.
+A common misconception about per diem nursing is that nurses are unable to qualify for employer-provided benefits like per diem health insurance, life insurance, or paid time off.
+While regulations vary, most employers DO offer these benefits to per diem nurses who work at least 36 hours per week.

 Click here to learn more about the benefits we offer to qualifying per diem nurses.